ginstrom/paladin-novel/manuscript/chapter-06.md

 ### Chapter 6: Whispers in Stone

 Dawn broke grey and muted over their makeshift camp.
-Gond stood at the edge of the way-station's crumbling walls, watching the mist roll through the valleys below.
-Behind him, the growing number of refugees stirred—nearly two dozen souls now, drawn by whispers and desperate hope.
+Sim approached, stamping his feet at the cold.

+"We have four days of hard travel behind us," began Sim.
+"The little ones are exhuasted.
+We should rest for the day."

 "We can't stay here."
-His voice cut through the morning quiet.
+Gond's voice cut through the morning quiet.
+"Word of the slaver caravan we hit must have spread by now.
+They'll be searching for us."
 The others gathered around him, faces turned upward with the expectation he'd grown to recognize and dread.

-Sim approached, brushing dirt from his knees after morning prayers.
-"There are older sanctuaries in these hills.
-Places forgotten by most."
+"There are older sanctuaries in these hills," said Sim calmly.
+"Places forgotten by most."

 Pell snorted, shouldering his pack.
 "Forgotten ruins sound perfect for forgotten people."

 "Lead the way."
-Gond hefted his own gear, ignoring the weight of two dozen gazes following his every movement.
+Gond hefted his own gear, motioning the others to do the same.

 The priest guided them deeper into mist-shrouded hills, following paths that seemed more memory than trail.
 Soft drizzle whispered through the landscape, turning everything grey and ghostly.
-Behind Gond trudged their small army—Pell scanning for threats, Aerin and Dax supporting each other, Lira walking with newfound strength, and the handful of other refugees who had somehow found them in this wilderness.
+Behind Gond trudged their small band—Pell scanning for threats, Aerin and Dax supporting each other, Lira walking with newfound strength.

 "Sim," Gond called as they climbed a particularly steep slope.
 "You've been muttering prayers since dawn.
 Do your gods offer directions, or is that extra?"